 Later, you can experiment with cold or hot process soap making.
 Those methods produce some beautiful soaps but they can be a mess too.

 Success is almost guaranteed in melt and pour soap recipes.
 So this is why they are a good option for beginners.
+Promoting clean healthy skin is one of the top ways to use honey.

 Why Add Honey to Soap?